mrciolino/wiki-backup/timeline.md

 - Spoops tells Verondera all about his religion.
 They take great interest in it and convert to the religion.
 Verondera and her children are all now worshippers of Spoops.
 -
 - gaudiena gave us right to enter to the vale -> gives us two medallions, each is a gold chain with an emerald medallian, that says "friend and warrior".
 She says we must visit to talk to meldrion.
+- The party return the princess of Hellaress home.

+- Delivering the ring to King Sunfenix.
+Bane takes over King Sunfenix's body.
 -
 - Hunting down the last devastation vermin
 - Spoops magically obtains the can of whoop ass.
 - The party hunts down and fights the devastation Beetle.

-- Delivering the ring to King Sunfenix.
-Bane takes over King Sunfenix's body.

 - [Preparing for the Githyanki War](/Events/githyanki-war-preparation)
 - Creation of Mortis Lux HQ
 - [The Githyanki War](/Events/githyanki-war) and fall of Vlaakith's Empire.